mozilla/taar-lite/docs/GraphRepresentation.md

 The currently implemented graph pruning treatments are [minimum relevance](#minimum-relevance-pruning) and [recommendation selection](#recommendation-selection).

 ### Minimum relevance pruning

-This treatment removes add-on vertices whose relevance score is lower than a given threshold, under the assumption that
+This treatment removes add-on vertices whose relevance scores are lower than a given threshold, under the assumption that
 __candidates with such low relevance would not make good recommendations,